A customer visits your website and leaves without buying.

 You can target the same keywords that you have been using before in the same search campaign, or you can create a new campaign and use more general terms for this one.
 For example, if a person came to your online wine shop, using the keywords [pinot noir wine new zealand], you can target them in the RLSA campaign using the keyword [wine].
 That’s a good example; however, Google will not allow you to promote alcohol using remarketing.

-To add a remarketing list, navigate to the Audience Tab in your search campaign and add the required audience:
+To add a remarketing list to your existing search campaign, navigate to the Audience Tab in your search campaign and add the required audience:

 Important note!
 To start an RLSA campaign you must have at least 1000 active people on your list.